thefrontside/bigtest/website/docs/docs/interactors/getting-started/1-quick-start.md

   </TabItem>
 </Tabs>

-Make sure to ubstitute "Sign In" with your own button text.
+Make sure to substitute "Sign In" with your own button text.

 Now, run your tests!
 Congratulations, you used your first Interactor.